-New Direct Project Costing (DPC) Policy
+5. New Direct Project Costing (DPC) Policy, May 10th, 2015

 This policy is based on the Harmonized Conceptual Funding Framework and Cost Recovery Methodology.
 Direct project costs are organizational costs incurred in the implementation of a development activity or service that can be directly traced and attributed to that development activities and/or services.
 These costs are included in the project budget and charged directly to the project budget.

-Revised National Implementation (NIM) Chapter
+4. Revised National Implementation (NIM) Chapter, May 8th, 2015

-The revision reflects that the HACT macro- and micro-assessments is the basis for selection of the cash transfer modality used for each implementing partner (IP) and the level of assurance activities used for the IP.
+The revision reflects that the HACT macro- and micro-assessments is the basis for selection of the cash transfer modality used for each Implementing Partner (IP) and the level of assurance activities used for the IP.
 The revision also reflects UNDP support services to NIM in terms of requisitions, procurement and accountability.
 Audit reports of NIM and NGO implemented projects can be shared by UNDP with the Government Coordinating Agency, in addition to supreme audit institution and implementing partner.
 The audit becomes due in the year following which the cumulative expenditure has reached or exceeded the threshold of $300,000.

-Revised Refund to Donor Policy (minor change)
+3. Revised Refund to Donor Policy (minor change), March 18th, 2015

 This policy introduced the following new text as part of required procedures to refund to donors.
 "The AP voucher must be processed as soon as practicable after the transfer of funds to account 21030 and after the donor provides written confirmation of its bank account details."

 2. HACT Framework, February 13th, 2015

-The revised HACT prescriptive content operationalizes the inter agency agreed HACT framework (2014) in UNDP.
-It clarifies relevant processes/procedures in UNDP as well as provides additional clarifications of UNDP-specific requirements for the purpose of implementing the UNDG-approved revised HACT framework in UNDP.
+The revised HACT prescriptive content operationalizes the interagency agreed HACT framework (2014) in UNDP.
+It clarifies relevant processes/procedures in UNDP, as well as provides additional clarifications of UNDP-specific requirements for the purpose of implementing the UNDG-approved revised HACT framework in UNDP.
 This prescriptive content shall be read in conjunction with the revised HACT framework (including all appendices) issued by UNDG as well as the UNDP NIM/NEX Manual issued in July 2011.

-New GL Account for Project Cash Advance
+1. GL Account for Project Cash Advance, February 13th, 2015

 The GL Account for Project Cash Advances has changed from 16007 to 16108.